The Big "C" Word

 My Speculative Additions

 That's the gist of the book, for more in-depth explanations and examples, buy the book.

-Goal vs. Process Oriented-- The second way I've seen this play out is in goal vs. process orientation.
-I am goal oriented, my girlfriend is process oriented.
-Basically, those who are goal oriented are focused on results and the finished product, whereas those who are process oriented are focused less on the destination and more on the journey, the "how" you do it.
-For example, when shopping the man goes in for the one thing he needs, not bothering to get distracted by other stores, a woman may shop knowing what she needs, but delights in the process of shopping, going from store to store, rather than making that final purchase.
+Basically, those who are goal-oriented are focused on results and the finished product, whereas those who are process-oriented are focused less on the destination and more on the journey, the "how" you do it.
+For example, when shopping, the man might go in for the one thing he needs, not bothering to get distracted by other stores.
+On the other hand, the woman may shop knowing what she needs, but delights in the process of shopping, going from store to store, rather than making that final purchase.